gonX/dustforce-wiki/website/_enemies/mansion/chest-gold.md

 sprite_folder_name: tchest
 ---

-Also known as the Treasure Chest.
+Also known as a Treasure Chest.

+Spawns three random treasures when attacking.

 Acts similarly to the [Scroll Chest](#enemy-chest-scrolls)